wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/wisemuffin/nsw-doe-data-stack-in-a-box?quickstart=1)

 ## Objectives

+### Main quests
 [NSW Department of Education](https://education.nsw.gov.au/) data stack in a box has two objectives:
-1)	Getting humans excited about the data within the NSW Department of Education.
+1)	Getting humans excited about the publically available data curated by NSW Department of Education and our partners.
+2)	Simple one click totaly free 💲 datastack, aiding in learning and proof of concepts.

+### Side quests
-2)	Level up our data stack by demoing features in the data stack that we are lacking or need to improve in [NSW Department of Education](https://education.nsw.gov.au/).
+- Level up our data stack by demoing features in the data stack that we are lacking or need to improve in [NSW Department of Education](https://education.nsw.gov.au/).
 These demos will start the conversation on what features we want to prioritise.

-## Principals
-Simple one button click, that sets you up with your own blazingly fast data stack `completely free` 💲💲💲.
+- Help identify engineering talent during the interview phase by using the project as a case study

 ## Audience
 The project is designed to be very simple but allow you the flexibility for you to go as deep you like!
 - **I want to analyse and gain insights into the data.** With the infrastructure free and deployed in one click you don’t need to worry about any implementation details.
-You can skip straight to analysing and training models on top of your own local warehouse.
+You can skip straight to analysing and training ML models on top of your own local warehouse.
 - **Interested in modelling via SQL?** We got you covered with a environment setup for DBT.
 - **Love DevOps and platform engineering?** Check out our Orchestration, CICD pipelines, and automation such as linting, data diffs ect.